GERSL/pycold/README.rst

 2.1 Install Required Libraries
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ZLIB, GSL, and OpenMP libraries are required.
+The ZLIB, GSL libraries are required.

 For Ubuntu/Debian systems, they can be installed via: